 Anton Lang retired from the directorship of the PRL on June 30, 1978, but remained a regular faculty member of the Laboratory and of the Department of Botany and Plant Pathology until his mandatory retirement five years later.
-Since no replacement was on board, I became Acting Director of the PRL.
+Since no replacement was on board, Hans Kende became Acting Director of the PRL.
 The transfer of responsibilities was accomplished smoothly and unceremoniously.
-On July 1, Anton appeared in my office and handed me a pile of papers pertaining to ongoing business.
+On July 1, Anton appeared in the office of Hans and handed him a pile of papers pertaining to ongoing business.
 From then on, he completely removed himself from the administration of the Laboratory.
-He generously offered advice when asked but he never tried to influence administrative decisions of his successors.
-The main activity during my year as Acting Director was the search for a permanent Director.
+Anton generously offered advice when asked but he never tried to influence administrative decisions of his successors.
+The main activity during the first year of Anton's retirement from the directorship was the search for a permanent Director.
 Unfortunately, it was unsuccessful.
-Nevertheless, we managed to add one more faculty member to our staff, Andrew Hanson, who had originally come from the University of Marseille to my laboratory as a research associate.
-Later, he was appointed as research specialist charged to develop a research program with immediate relevance to some agricultural problem.
-He chose to work on biochemical adaptations that increase drought resistance of plants.
-In 1979, the University agreed to appoint Andrew as Assistant Professor within the tenure system and with affiliation to the Department of Crop and Soil Sciences.
-In July, 1979, I went on sabbatical leave and was replaced by Phil Filner as Acting Director.
-During his tenure, our efforts to find a permanent Director finally succeeded.
+Even though, we managed to add one more faculty member, Andrew Hanson, to the PRL.
+Originally, Andrew came from the University of Marseille as a research associate to the Kende lab; in 1979, he was appointed as Assistant Professor, with the Department of Crop and Soil Sciences as his academic home.
+Andrew chose to work on biochemical adaptations that increase drought resistance of plants.
+In July 1979, Hans Kende went on sabbatical leave and was replaced by Phil Filner as Acting Director.
+During Phil's tenure, our efforts to find a permanent Director finally succeeded.
 Charles Arntzen was recruited from the University of Illinois and assumed his duties on July 1, 1980.

-After two years during which the Laboratory was essentially in a holding pattern, Charles' arrival set into motion a flurry of new activities.
-First, he brought along a new active group of people and a new major field of research, photosynthesis.
-Second, his arrival coincided with that of plant molecular biology.
-Fittingly, the three faculty appointments during Charlie's tenure were all in that field: Barry Chelm (Assistant Professor of Microbiology) came in 1981 from the University of California at San Diego and established a research program in nitrogen fixation; Lee McIntosh (Assistant Professor of Biochemistry) joined us the same year from Harvard University to work on molecular biological aspects of photosynthesis; Chris Somerville (Associate Professor of Botany) was recruited jointly with the Department of Botany and Plant Pathology from the University of Alberta in 1982 to continue his studies on the molecular biology of photorespiration.
-Both Lee and Chris subsequently widened the scopes of their programs, Lee starting one on the alternative oxidase system and Chris on lipid metabolism.
-In both instances, molecular biological aspects were based on strong biochemical foundations.
+After two years during which the Laboratory was essentially in a holding pattern, Charlie's arrival set into motion a flurry of new activities.
+First, he brought along an active group of people and a new major field of research, photosynthesis.
+Second, his arrival coincided with the advent of modern plant molecular biology.
+Fittingly, the three faculty appointments during Charlie's tenure were all in that field: Barry Chelm (Assistant Professor of Microbiology) came in 1981 from the University of California at San Diego and established a research program in nitrogen fixation; Lee McIntosh (Assistant Professor of Biochemistry) joined us the same year from Harvard University to work on molecular biological aspects of photosynthesis; and Chris Somerville (Associate Professor of Botany) was recruited jointly with the Department of Botany and Plant Pathology from the University of

+Alberta in 1982 to continue his studies on the molecular biology of photorespiration using the new model plant for plant molecular genetics, Arabidopsis.
+Chris was one of the three pioneers who introduced the use of Arabidopsis into plant biology, the other two being Maarten Koornneef and Elliot Meyerowitz.
+To appreciate the PRL's foresight in recruiting Chris to the PRL, one only has to look at the number of scientific articles with "Arabidopsis" in their title.
+In 1982, there were 20, in 2004 there were 1472.
+Both Lee and Chris subsequently widened the scope of their programs, Lee starting one on the molecular regulation and function of the alternative oxidase, and Chris on lipid metabolism and the plant cell wall.
+In all three areas, molecular biological aspects were based on strong biochemical foundations.
 Unfortunately, Charlie's tenure at the PRL came to an abrupt end when he left in 1984 to take up a position with the DuPont Company.
 However, by moving the PRL into the new area of molecular biology and by adding three outstanding new faculty members to our group, he left a lasting mark on the Laboratory.